310mc/https-310mc.github.io-tl/source/_posts/other/dokisuta.md

 {% img /img/es/dokisuta/cover_500px.jpg %}

 Translation of various content from the Dokisuta stream for Ryuseitai.
-(Relationship Charts, etc...)
+(Relationship Charts, character's charm points, etc...)

 <!-- more -->